Living in Greece: Pros, Cons, and Real-Life Experiences

 Nicoletta, who is one-quarter Greek, shares her journey of moving to Greece and the positive impact on her lifestyle and personal growth.

-• This relaxed lifestyle has its positives, such as enjoying life at a slower pace, but can be frustrating when it comes to work.
-Additionally, communication is often not conducted via email, unlike in places like London, making it more challenging to get timely responses.
+2. Greece's relaxed lifestyle has its positives, such as enjoying life at a slower pace, but can be frustrating when it comes to work.
+Additionally, communication is often not conducted via email, making it more challenging to get timely responses.

-• As a final point, high taxation is a significant challenge, especially for business owners.
-Despite these negatives, the speaker remains happy with their decision to live in Greece and has no desire to return to Italy or London.
+3. As a final point, high taxation is a significant challenge, especially for business owners.
+Despite these negatives, the speaker remains happy with their decision to live in Greece and has no desire to return to Italy or the UK.

 Julianna's Key Takeaways

-Juliana highlights the beauty of Greece, friendly people, and quality of food, but also mentions challenges like the “me first” attitude and patriarchy.
+Juliana highlights the beauty of Greece, friendly people, and quality of food, but also mentions challenges like the “me first” attitude.

-• Julianna was raised in Estonia.
-She moved to Greece as a teen.
+Julianna was raised in Estonia andmoved to Greece as a teen.
 She describes feeling initially surprised upon arriving in a new place, finding people there to be open, loud, and articulate, similar to the Estonians.
 This experience made them feel at home.
 It was nice to encounter others like them, which was a significant and positive aspect of her move.

 • Diverse nature, including mountains, rivers, seas, and various types of beaches.